pragmagrid/pragma_boot/README.rst

 PRAGMA Virtual Cluster Requirements
 ==================================

+A virtual cluster has a virtual frontend and virtual compute nodes.
-To create a virtual cluster which is compatible with PRAGMA infrastructure the nodes must respect the following criteria (with the current versio of software):
+To create a virtual cluster which is compatible with PRAGMA infrastructure the nodes must respect the following criteria:

-- Physical frontend must have fuse and libguestfs-tools-c
+- Physical frontend must have ``fuse`` and ``libguestfs-tools-c`` installed (for a site with kvm_rocks driver)
-- All host run inside kvm-based virtualization engine.
+- All host runs inside kvm-based virtualization engine (for a site with kvm_rocks driver)
-- Each VM have a single disk image
+- Each VM has a single disk image
 - VM disk images can be compressed using Lempel-Ziv coding (with extension .gz)
-- VM disk images must be in raw format (no cow, or other format supported)
+- VM disk images must be in raw format (no other formats are supported now)
-- The first partition is the / partition
+- The first partition on the disk image is the / partition
 - No LVM/RAID or other fancy FS type is supported
-- Frontend VM contains 2 network interfaces.
-The first one connects to private network.
-The other connect to public network
+- Virtual frontend has 2 network interfaces.
+The first one connects to private network, the second connects to public network
-- Compute VM contains 1 network interface connected to private network
+- Virtual compute node has 1 network interface connected to a private network
-- when the frontend boot, it expects a file in /root/vc-out.xml as described above to configure its network interfaces and the list of compute hosts
+- When the frontend boots, it expects a file in /root/vc-out.xml to configure its network interfaces and the list of compute hosts
-- when the compute node boot, it expects a file in /root/vc-out.xml as descibed above to configure its network
+- When the compute node boots, it expects a file in /root/vc-out.xml to configure its network

 Supported Drivers
 =======================